Alika DeRego: College

-He graduated from Orange Coast College with an AA in Liberal Arts.
-DeRego then graduated from California State University, Long Beach with a BA in Psychology.
+He graduated from Orange Coast College with an AA degree in Liberal Arts.
+DeRego then graduated from California State University, Long Beach with a BA degree in Psychology.

 Club

 DeRego played for Creole Volleyball Club from Brooklyn, New York from the Garden Empire Volleyball Association Region (GEVA) during the 2011 and 2012 seasons.
-DeRego helped Creole VBC to the 2011 82nd Annual USA Volleyball Open National Championship Gold Medal, Men's Open (Gold Division) in Dallas, Texas.
+DeRego helped Creole VBC to the 2011 82nd Annual USA Volleyball Open National Championship Gold Medal, Men's Open (Gold Division) in Dallas, Texas, earning all-tournament team honors.
 In 2012 he again helped Creole VBC to a 7th-place finish in the US Open Championships, winning the Men's Open (Silver Division) in Salt Lake City, Utah.
 DeRego also played for Rukkus Volleyball Club from the Southern California Region.
-Team won the 2019 USA Volleyball Open National Championship Silver Medal, in Columbus, Ohio.
+Team won the 2019 USA Volleyball Open National Championship Silver Medal, Men’s Open (Gold Division) in Columbus, Ohio.